tmkn/hallaca/README.md

 # Hallaca

-> A framework to analyze Node.js packages, written in Go
+> A framework to analyze Node.js packages.
+Written in Go

 ## About